-Kipnis and Shamir first introduced ([31]) relinearization, refining the linearization techniques usually used to solve systems of high-order polynomial equations by using relationships between monomials.
-The simplest variant, "degree-4 relinearization", is based on the simple fact that (ab)(cd) = (ac)(bd) = (ad)(bc), in any field.
+Kipnis and Shamir first introduced ([31]) relinearization, refining the linearization techniques often used to solve systems of high-order polynomial equations by using relationships between monomials.
+The simplest variant, "degree-4 relinearization", recursively substitutes the linear relations found by linearization into the obvious relations (ab)(cd) = (ac)(bd) = (ad)(bc).
 Relinearization ameliorates somewhat the problem of too many extraneous solutions and is used against HFE.
 There are more complex higher-degree improvements, but the relinearization technique can be considered superseded by XL below (Sec.
 4.2.1), because XL (or FXL) is expected to work in whenever relinearization does ([13]).